When will the next Prime Minister be announced? How will the PM be chosen and will Truss win?

-When will the next Prime Minister be announced?
-How will the UK Prime Minister be selected?
-Who will be Britain’s next PM?
+When is the new Prime Minister announced?
+Who will be the next Prime Minister?
+How is the UK Prime Minister selected?

-The race to become the next leader of the Conservative Party, and the UK’s next prime minister, will end on Friday with the winner announced next week.
+The race to become the next leader of the Conservative Party, and the UK’s new prime minister, ended last Friday with the winner to be announced today.
 Here’s everything you need to know.

 The Conservative Party have voted on their two remaining leadership candidates.